Olympia Oyster Restoration

 In 2012 Clallam MRC partnered with the Jamestown S’Klallam Tribe in an effort to restore Olympia oysters in Sequim Bay.
 Approximately 6,200 Olympia oyster seed in grow-out bags were planted on Jamestown’s Sequim Bay tidelands.
 The goal was to restore a 1.5-acre bed of self-sustaining Olympia oysters.

 In 2013 seeded cultch bags with approximately 500,000 oysters were spread onto the tidelands and in 2014 seeded cultch bags with approximately 250,000 oysters were spread on to an additional half acre.

-A survey conducted in August 2015 found that the Olympia oyster population had increased with about 2,000 oysters to an estimated 46,620 oysters and covered an estimated 0.67 acres.
-A similar survey conducted in August 2016 found that the oyster bed had increased to a size of approximately 0.74 acres with a population estimated at 55,770 individuals.
+A survey conducted in August 2015 found that the Olympia oyster bed had increased to cover an estimated 0.67 acres.
+Similar surveys conducted in August 2016 and September 2017 found that the oyster bed had increased to a size of approximately 0.74 acres and 1.05 acres, respectively.
 The restoration effort will continue in the years to come and it has so far been successful with the Olympia oysters thriving on the Sequim Bay tidelands.

 As part of the restoration effort Clallam MRC has funded oyster seed, an educational brochure about restoration of the Olympia oyster and a summer intern in 2014 and 2015.

 The successful restoration effort in the southern part of Sequim Bay has spurred Clallam MRC to look for other potential restoration sites in Sequim Bay.